 By Dennis Jones

 Remember our indefatigable HR consultant.
-He remains indefatigable and inflight (again), even if it’s now one in the morning.
+He remains indefatigable and inflight (again), even if it’s now almost one in the morning.
 But sometimes, it takes the literal quiet of a plane full of slumbering passengers and the productivity enabled by speedy, easy-to-use inflight internet to get the mental juices flowing, to have those moments of serendipity.

 You see our consultant hadn’t had much time to think all day.
 And when he finally did, he returned to the germ of an idea he had had much earlier.